DataPyPeil/ML_Parkinson_Telemonitoring/README.md

 # Parkinson's Disease Prediction using Machine Learning

-This project explores the application of various machine learning algorithms to predict Parkinson's disease using a dataset.
+This project explores and discuss the application of various machine learning algorithms to predict Parkinson's disease using a dataset.
 The goal is to evaluate and compare the performance of different models to identify the most effective approach for prediction.

 ## Dataset